flatironinstitute/disBatch/Readme.md

 The options for mail will only work if your computing environment permits processes to access mail via SMTP.

 A value for `-c` < 1 effectively allows you to run more tasks concurrently than CPUs specified for the run.
 This is somewhat unusual, and generally not recommended, but could be appropriate in some cases.

+The `-k` and `-K` flags allow you to control what disBatch does when a node is no longer needed to run jobs.
+When running under slurm, disBatch will by default run the command:

+  scontrol update JobId="$SLURM_JOBID" NodeList="${DRIVER_NODE:+$DRIVER_NODE,}$ACTIVE"

+which will tell slurm to release any nodes no longer being used.
+You can set this to run a different command, or nothing at all.
+While running this command, the follow environment variables will be set: `NODE` (the node that is no longer needed), `ACTIVE` (a comma-delimited list of nodes that are still active), `RETIRED` (a comma-delimited list of nodes that are no longer active, including `$NODE`), and possibly `DRIVER_NODE` (the node still running the main disBatch script, if it's not in `ACTIVE`).

 `-r` uses the status file of a previous run to determine what tasks to run during this disBatch invocation.
 Only those tasks that haven't yet run (or with `-R`, those that haven't run or did but returned a non-0 exit code) are run this time.
 By default, the numeric task identifier and the text of the command are used to determine if a current task is the same as one found in the status file. `--force-resume` restricts the comparison to just the numeric identifier.